 Where to Take a Sommelier Course in Paris?

-Do you dream of turning your passion for wine into expertise?
+Dreaming of turning your passion for wine into expertise?

 The capital offers so many options that it's easy to get lost.

-Some of them were brilliant.
+Some are brilliant.

 Others… much less so.